-- (1) A regulation (a declaration regulation) may declare a part of the State to be a reconstruction area. - (2) However, the Minister must not recommend to the Governor in Council the making of a regulation under subsection (1) unless the Minister is satisfied- - (a) the part of the State has been directly or indirectly affected by a disaster event; and - (b) the declaration is necessary to facilitate flood mitigation for affected communities, or the protection, rebuilding and recovery of affected communities. - (3) Before recommending to the Governor in Council the making of a declaration regulation, the Minister must have regard to the responsibilities of the relevant local government for matters about land use, and the giving of development approvals, for the local government's area.
+- (1) A regulation (a declaration regulation) may declare a part of the State to be a reconstruction area. - (2) However, the Minister must not recommend to the Governor in Council the making of a regulation under subsection (1) unless the Minister is satisfied- - (a) the part of the State has been directly or indirectly affected by a disaster; and - (b) the declaration is necessary to facilitate a matter mentioned in section 42(1)(b). - (3) Before recommending to the Governor in Council the making of a declaration regulation, the Minister must have regard to the responsibilities of the relevant local government for matters about land use, and the giving of development approvals, for the local government's area. - (4) A declaration regulation for a reconstruction area may declare that land in a part of the area is land (acquisition land) that is subject to section 100.